What Should Photographers Charge in 2025? (A No-BS Pricing Guide)

 The production might require that I provide the talent, rent a studio, scout a suitable outdoor location, bring in a makeup artist and wardrobe stylist, and deliver a library of images within two business days of the shoot.

-(I should mention that such complex productions generally necessitate at least half a day of pre-production work, something you absolutely should account for in your fee.)
+(I should mention that such complex productions generally necessitate a lot of pre-production work, something you absolutely should account for in your fee.)

 My rate for these commercial productions is always much higher than my retail photography gigs, and you can see why — there is a lot more time and effort involved.